TheDessie/Swift_ZombieDice/README.md

 ## Instructions
 1. Enter the number of players.
 They should be between 2 and 8.
 2. Enter the name of each player.
-4. After the game ends, enter whether you want to play again or not.
+3. After each turn you should enter if you want to roll again.